-We estimate that the net proceeds from the sale of our securities in this offering will be \$19,372,000 (or \$22,352,800 if the underwriters exercise the over-allotment option in full), based on the initial public offering price of \$17.00 per Unit, and after deducting the underwriting discounts and estimated offering expenses payable by us.
-We will not receive any proceeds from the exercise of the Series A Warrants or the Series B Warrants unless such warrants are exercised for cash.
+We estimate that the net proceeds from the sale of the shares of our common stock will be approximately \$\) million, based on an assumed public offering price of \$\) per share, and after deducting the underwriting discounts and estimated offering expenses payable by us.
 We intend to use the net proceeds from the offering as follows:

-- \$8.60 million to obtain regulatory approvals, including completing any product development required to meet regulatory requirements and establishing manufacturing facilities with sufficient capacity for clinical evaluation and commercial scale production of the biosensor architecture including SGT; - \$0.75 million to market the SGT and establish a distribution network across the APAC Region; and - \$10.02 million for working capital and general corporate purposes.
+- \$ to obtain regulatory approvals, including completing any product development required to meet regulatory requirements and establishing manufacturing facilities with sufficient capacity for clinical evaluation and commercial scale production of the SGT; - \$ to market the SGT and establish a distribution network across the APAC Region; and - \$ for working capital and general corporate purposes.